jaller94/line-factory/README.md

 ## Package the game
 The js13kgames rules allow a game to be minified and zipped before submission.
 The ZIP file must not be bigger than 13 kilobytes.

-To minimize the code, we use [Parcel](https://parceljs.org/) which is an NPM package.
-The ZIP archive can be built with just a few commands and we automatically run these step as described in `.gitlab-ci.yml`.
+To minimize the code, we use NPM and [Parcel](https://parceljs.org/).
+The ZIP archive can be built with just a few commands and we automatically run these steps as described in `.gitlab-ci.yml`.